Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 > The highest priorities in resuscitation is:
 > - Good quality CPR
 > - Reducing time to defibrillation
-> Once defibrillator pads are attached, do a rhythm assessment as soon as possible
+> Once defibrillator pads are attached, do a rhythm assessment as soon as possible.
+Chest compressions and ventilation must be undertaken immediately but should not delay attempts to deliver the first shock to defibrillate those patients in VF/pVT

 - Defibrillator attachment and usage
 	- Right of the sternum below the clavicle and mid-axillary line at 5th or 6th intercostal space